11 Benefits of Being an Entrepreneur

 Borrowers with federal student loans might be able to pursue loan forgiveness through federal programs such as PSLF or Teacher Loan Forgiveness, or after paying down their balances on an IDR plan for a certain period of time.

 Since private student loans aren’t controlled by the government, they are not eligible for federal loan forgiveness programs.
 Though private lenders will often work with borrowers to avoid default, private student loans are rarely forgiven.
-Generally, it only happens if the borrower becomes permanently disabled or dies.
+Generally, it only happens if the borrower becomes permanently disabled or dies, but even then it is up to the specific lender.

 Should You Consider Private Student Loans?